-- If you don't see the Org-wide option when creating a team and you're a global admin, you might have reached the five org-wide teams limit, or your organization might have more than the current size limit of 5,000 members.
+- If you don't see the Org-wide option when creating a team and you're a global admin, you might have reached the five organization-wide teams limit, or your organization might have more than the current size limit of 10,000 members.
 We're looking to increase this limit in the future.
 Org-wide teams aren't yet available for Teams for Education.

 - Rooms that aren't a part of a room list, equipment, and resource accounts might be added or synced to the organization-wide team.
 Team owners can easily remove these accounts from the team.

-To get the most out of your org-wide team, we recommend team owners do the following.
+To get the most out of your organization-wide team, we recommend that team owners do the following tasks:

 Allow only team owners to post to the General channel